zen-gineer/sheltertech.org/README.md

 > Created with [Gatsby](https://www.gatsbyjs.org/) with content managed in [Prismic](https://prismic.io)

 This repository contains the source code to the sheltertech.org website.
-To get the code running for the first team, please see the [Getting Started Guide][].
+To get the code running for the first time, please see the [Getting Started Guide][].
 For more specific documentation, visit one of the pages below:

 - [Getting Started Guide][]